VulnerabilityHistoryProject/vhp-writing/tags/bounty.md

+Was a bounty awarded for reporting this vulnerability?

 We define a bounty as a monetary award given by the development team to a researcher who discovered a vulnerability.
 Bounties garner a wide variety of monetary rewards, depending on a variety of factors.
 The severity of the vulnerablity at the time of its discovery is a main driver [1,3], however.

 Bounties also create an interesting economy that competes with the black-hat economy of a vulnerability [2].
 Knowledge of a vulnerability can be very profitable for attackers.
 So software companies will defray this cost by giving out bounties.
 Thus, bounty awards are inextricably linked to their black market value.